HanesBrands (HBI) Gains As Market Dips: What You Should Know

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 HanesBrands presently features a Zacks Rank of #3 (Hold).

-From a valuation perspective, HanesBrands is currently exchanging hands at a Forward P/E ratio of 19.86.
-This represents a premium compared to its industry's average Forward P/E of 19.31.
+Looking at valuation, HanesBrands is presently trading at a Forward P/E ratio of 20.43.
+This signifies a premium in comparison to the average Forward P/E of 19.17 for its industry.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-Currently, this industry holds a Zacks Industry Rank of 170, positioning it in the bottom 33% of all 250+ industries.
+With its current Zacks Industry Rank of 180, this industry ranks in the bottom 29% of all industries, numbering over 250.

 5 Stocks Set to Double